dwkim78/upsilon/README.md

 we used 700 trees with randomly selected 10 features.
 The [F1 score] (http://en.wikipedia.org/wiki/F1_score)
-difference between these two models is less than 0.003, which is insignificant given that the classification uncertainty estimated during cross-validation is 0.005.
+difference between these two models is less than 0.003, which is insignificant given that the classification uncertainty estimated during the cross-validation phase is 0.005.
 The reason why we provide the 100 trees model is because 1) GitHub does not allow to upload a file larger than 100 MB, and 2) reading a larger file takes longer.